MichaelABryant/heart-disease-prediction/README.md

 * Accuracy: 0.88
 * AUC (ROC): 0.94

 The SVC model scored better in sensitivity/recall (with a score of 0.93), but had a lower accuracy (with a score of 0.82).
-Since logistic regression has higher interpretability I decided to use it.
+I decided to use logistic regression since it has easier interpretability and higher accuracy.

 <div align="center">